trannguyenhung011086/sync-asana-github-zeit-micro/README.md

 ## Deploy

 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
-See the following links to get started.

 ## Deploy the application